idp-spec/tiny-11-launcher/README.md

-# tiny-11-launcher
+# nsb
- a windows 11 launcher
+ nsb is like a usb cable but witouth any type of theings plugged in